-Now, in its sixth year, this event has become one of the largest events in the United States to celebrate the service and honor the ultimate sacrifice of these fallen heroes.
+Now, in its tenth year, this event has become one of the largest events in the United States to celebrate the service and honor the ultimate sacrifice of these fallen heroes.
 Along with more than 20 ROTC units, participants now include active duty military, reserve and guard units, veterans of all services, family & friends of the fallen, JROTC units, and even Cub Scouts Packs!
 Due to the overwhelming success of this unique event, The American Legion has partnered with the University of Tennessee’s Army and Air Force ROTC cadets to help with this enormous undertaking.

 The weekend begins with an emotional ceremony in which the GSF meets the team and provides a photo and a signed GSF flag.
 Demonstrating “Honor through Action“– each of the five team members must complete the grueling 26.2-mile course though the Smoky Mountains wearing service uniform - including boots – and each carrying a 35-pound rucksack.
 And, to exemplify the military’s creed of “no man left behind”, all team members are required to cross the finish line together or the team is disqualified.